Frequently Asked Questions

 Learn more on our Process page.

 • If voters approve the 0.5% local sales tax to support these projects this November, the city will move forward with design and engineering work in 2025.
-Construction would likely begin in the fall of 2025, and the new License & Passport Center is estimated to open by the summer of 2028, while the new Maintenance Operations Center is estimated to be complete by the summer of 2029.
+Construction would likely begin in the fall of 2025, and the new License & Passport Center is estimated to open by the summer of 2028, while the new Operations Facility is estimated to be complete by the summer of 2029.

 Questions about the proposed sales tax: